 \subsection{Evaluation of methods against noise}

-We now evaluate the periodicity detection methods when periodicity is present but the oscillating fluxes are contaminated by noise \citep{lomb_vdp}.
-These methods are LSP, GLSP, REDFIT, PDM, CWT, and DFT.
-We consider four different noises: ``white noise'', ``pink noise'' (generating random power-law indices in the range [$0.8 - 1.2$]), ``red noise'' (with power-law indices in the range [$1.8 - 2.2$]) and ``broken power-law'' models.
+We now evaluate the periodicity detection methods when periodicity is present, but the oscillating fluxes are contaminated by noise \citep{lomb_vdp}.
+These methods are LSP, GLSP, PDM, and CWT.
+We consider four different noises: ``white noise'', ``pink noise'' (generating random power-law indices in the range [$0.8 - 1.2$]), ``red noise'' (with power-law indices in the range [$1.8 - 2.2$]), and ``broken power-law'' models.

 To implement this scenario, we define a sinusoidal function